 The Keep Mersea Tidy litter pick took place on 14th & 15th October 2017.
 The next litter pick is scheduled for Saturday 17th & Sunday 18th March 2018 (weather permitting).

 AUTOMATIC FLOODWATER SOLAR POWERED LIGHT (UPDATED FEBRUARY 2018)

-A solar powered street light has been installed on the road leading to Mersea Island to help drivers avoid being caught out by high tides.
+A solar powered street light was installed in June 2016 on the road leading to Mersea Island to help drivers avoid being caught out by high tides.

 The light will help illuminate flood depth markers and help drivers judge whether the road is safe to cross.

 The Strood is the only road on and off Mersea Island, but at particularly high tides it is covered by seawater.
 Drivers may misjudge the water depth and so get stuck in the water, sometimes requiring rescue by the emergency services.

 The depth markers will help drivers judge the deeper floods, but shallower flooding can be difficult to see at night.

 The solar light will come on automatically so the drivers can better see the flood water, giving them time to slow down and take a decision on when to cross.

 Although the warning system has been in place for a while now, West Mersea Town Council are still getting queries about its use and benefit, so we hope this information is of interest to you.

 We are aware that the light hasn't worked properly for some time and in response to the enquiries made to this office we have been regularly requesting information about this.